CODAIT/r4ml/README.md

   R_LIBS=$HOME/apache/spark/R/lib:$HOME/apache/spark-hydrar/lib/HydraR:$R_LIBS
    ```

 #### for user

+   1) Direct download as explained in the previous steps

-After step 1, one can install using install.packages.
+    After step 1, one can install using install.packages command in R

+   2) github install
+    Note that this will install in the standard R installation folder
+    ```R
+    library(devtools)
+    install_github("sparkTC/spark-hydrar", subdir="HydraR")
+    ```